delvedor/LightFirewall/README.md

 #IpChecker

 IpChecker is a lightweight tool built for NodeJs, used to block the IP addresses that have made too many consecutive requests to the app based on a condition chosen by the developer.
 Can be used as a "firewall" ahead the query-to-db function or in any part of your code where you need to moderate the amount of request from a single ip.
+*The code is available both in es5 and es6 version.*

 ## Usage
 Simply download the file from this repository and put in the same directory (or in the /lib folder) of your project.